 Pricing

 The free service of Xfinity Flex is provided by the Xfinity Internet plan.
-Customers can now access these new prices for Flex service:
+Customers can now access these new prices for Flex service.

 Roku – The Versatile Streaming Pioneer